cogini/logger_formatter_json/README.md

 ## Usage

-JSON output is mostly useful for production, as it makes it easier for tools to parse log output.
-In development, a library like [flatlog](https://github.com/ferd/flatlog) produces output that is easier for humans to read.
+JSON output is mostly useful for production, as it makes it easier for tools to parse log output, but it can be excessively verbose for development.
+If you use a lot of metatadata, a library like [flatlog](https://github.com/ferd/flatlog) produces output that is easier for humans to read.

 In order to make all log output in consistent JSON format, including system messages, configure the formatter as the default for all applications running on the VM.

-### Erlang
+Erlang:

 Configure the kernel default handler in the `sys.config` file for the release: